 A new report from the Migration Policy Institute’s Transatlantic Council on Migration, Rethinking Global Protection: New Channels, New Tools, sketches the sources of strain on the international protection regime and outlines two new avenues that have the potential to reinvigorate it: development- and international mobility-focused approaches.

 Embedding development in humanitarian responses focuses on empowering refugees, in cooperation with host communities, to provide for their own livelihoods by granting them the right to work and opening access to land, equipment, training, and capital.
-The second approach would open channels of international mobility, including labor migration schemes and international study and training programs, to refugees and other forced migrants
+The second approach would open channels of international mobility, including labor migration schemes and international study and training programs, to refugees and other forced migrants.

 “Incorporating development and mobility approaches to protection into international cooperative efforts could prove to be an effective way to create a more sustainable and dynamic response to forcible displacement,” writes Kathleen Newland, who leads MPI’s humanitarian protection work.